maximgeller/projects/web-app-flask/tutorial.md

 You can always do some styling now and come back later.
 Now, let's move on to integrating Google Calendar!!

 # Integrating Google Calendar
+We're going to primarily follow Google's quickstart guide for making requests to their API, but with some adjustments.
+[You can find it here!](https://developers.google.com/calendar/quickstart/python)

 # Deploying Your App
 ## Setting Up Google App Engine